Saving is a good habit!

 - Principal amount can be paid in a lump sum or in two or more monthly instalments

-- Failing to repay the principal amount within 36 months will attract an interest rate of 6% per annum
+- Failure to repay the principal amount within 36 months will result in a 6% annual interest rate

-- In case of acquiring a loan against the PPF account, an individual will not be given any interest until the loan amount is paid
+- If a loan is obtained against a PPF account, no interest will be given until the loan amount is paid off

-- It is not possible to take another loan until the first loan amount is paid
+- It is not possible to obtain a new loan until the first loan has been paid off

-- Individuals are required to invest Rs.
-500 as a minimum value
+- Individuals are required to invest a minimum of Rs.
+500

-- An amount of Rs.
-1.5 lakh can be contributed to the PPF account
+- A maximum of Rs.
+1.5 lakh can be deposited into the PPF account

-- Any contribution of more than 1.5 lakh will be rejected automatically
+- Any contribution of more than 1.5 lakh rupees will be automatically rejected

-- Deposits can be made either by cash, cheque, demand draft or online
+- Deposits can be made in cash, cheque, demand draft or online